Iliannnn/react-portfolio/README.md

 # react-portfolio
-An example portfolio made with TypeScript and React!
+An example portfolio made with TypeScript, React and styled-components